One of the world's most wanted war crimes suspects, Ratko Mladic, was apprehended early Thursday in Serbia after 16 years on the lam.

 "We ended a difficult period of our history and removed the stain from the face of the members of our nation wherever they live," Serbian President Boris Tadic told reporters as he announced the arrest.

 Tadic said DNA testing confirmed Mladic's identity and that the former fugitive would be extradited for trial before the U.N. tribunal in The Hague, Netherlands.
-He did not specify when, but said "an extradition process is under way."
+Extradition proceedings could take a week or more before Mladic's expected transfer to The Hague, where he faces life imprisonment.
+The U.N. court has no death penalty.

-Serbian authorities had been under growing international pressure to hunt him down.
-The country's aspirations of joining the European Union had been hindered by its failure to bring in Mladic, but an EU spokeswoman said the arrest shows Serbia wants "to move further on its European path."
+Serbian authorities had been under growing international pressure to hunt Mladic down.
+The country's aspirations of joining the European Union had been hindered by its failure to bring him in, but an EU spokeswoman said the arrest shows Serbia wants "to move further on its European path."

 In the U.S., President Obama welcomed the news of Mladic's capture.